ShashankShubham/AdventureWorks-Sales-Analytics-PowerBi/README.md

 ## 🧹 Data Cleaning & Preparation

+Here’s a clean, **GitHub-ready Markdown version** you can drop directly into a `README.md`.
+I’ve polished the wording slightly to sound professional and consistent with data/BI projects.

+---

-**Data Preparation & Modeling**
+## 📊 Data Preparation & Modeling

+### 1. Data Connection

-* 1 **Data Connection:** Connected to raw CSV files using Power Query
+* Connected to raw CSV files using **Power Query**

-* 2 **Data Transformation:**
+### 2. Data Transformation

 * Cleaned and standardized data formats
-*    Created proper data types for each column
+* Assigned appropriate data types to each column
-*    Created new derived columns from existing data to improve dashboard insights.
+* Created **derived columns** from existing data to enhance analytical insights

-* 3 **Data Modeling:**
+### 3. Data Modeling

-*    Built a Snowflake schema with fact and dimension tables
+* Designed a **Snowflake schema** with fact and dimension tables
-*    Established relationships between tables (one-to-many)
+* Established **one-to-many relationships** between tables
-*    Implemented efficient data model with proper cardinality
+* Implemented an optimized data model with proper **cardinality and performance considerations**

 ---